MIT PRIMES: How to Apply

 To participate in MIT PRIMES, you must be a high school student* (or a home schooled student of high school age) living in the Greater Boston area, so that you can come to MIT weekly (late afternoon or evening on a weekday or on weekend) in February-May.

 In order to apply, you will need to fill out a questionnaire, ask for one or two letters of recommendation, and submit your solutions of the PRIMES problem set.
-The admission decision will be based on the consideration of all components of your application.
+The problem sets are posted in The admission decision will be based on the consideration of all components of your application.
 There is no application fee.

 We suggest a list of recommended readings as a preparation for entering PRIMES and as a background for further research.
 You may find it useful to consult